St. Charles County is better because of you, but there is still so much more to do.

-Your tax dollars fund the work of organizations that serve St. Charles County families.
-For every dollar spent in St. Charles County, 1/8 of a cent goes to help non-profit agencies provide mental health and treatment services to kids and teens through the Community and Children’s Resource Board (CCRB) of St. Charles County.
-With these funds, we have made great progress, and St. Charles County is now ranked near the top in Missouri for the health and well-being of kids.
+Local sales tax dollars fund the work of nonprofits that serve St. Charles County families.
+For every dollar spent in St. Charles County, 1/8 of a cent is used to provide mental health and treatment services to kids and teens.
+With these dedicated funds, we have made great progress, and St. Charles County is consistently ranked near the top in Missouri for the health and well-being of kids.
 However, with a growing youth population, new stressors, and an ongoing opioid epidemic, we have increasing challenges as well.

 - Teen pregnancy rates have decreased by 52%